All Episodes

 Gotta be kidding, of course not.

-Um it's it obviously the decision being made at a very high level, and probably for reasons that are not so savory.
+Obviously, the decision is being made at a very high level and probably for reasons that are not so savory.

-And and and notwithstanding the fact that the people at YouTube know this and they know that we know it, and they know that we know that they know it.
+And notwithstanding the fact that the people at YouTube know this and they know that we know it and they know that we know that they know it.

 They're doing it anyway.

-We know that they know they're doing it anyway because they are conf either they are confident in their ability to get away with it, which is reasonable, alternatively feel they have no choice for some reason we have not necessarily figured out.
+Alternatively, they feel they have no choice for some reason we have not necessarily figured out.

-Maybe, but why what the hell does that have to do with YouTube?
+Maybe, but what the hell does that have to do with YouTube?

 Right.